awjans/awjans.github.io/essays/artificial-nonintelligence.md

 I am giving Co-Pilot another try with the Final Project.
 But I have found that unless there is sufficient code to train it on, it is not very useful.
 I have also found that is generates a lot of words that are redundant when creating documentation.
 Very rarely does it generate something that is useful.

+### Experience WODs

+I though it important that I use my own skills and knowledge on the Workout of the Day (WOD) exercises.
+I did not want to use Co-Pilot or Chat-GPT to generate the code for me, because I would not learn anything.

+### In-class Practice WODs

+Even though these were practice, and not graded, I still wanted to do them myself.

+### In-class WODs

+I did not use Co-Pilot or Chat-GPT for these, because I wanted to show I to do them myself.

+### Essays

+Co-Pilot tried to help me with the essays, but I found that it was not very useful.
+It generated a lot of words that were redundant, and did not help me with the structure of the essay.

+### Final project

+I am using Co-Pilot for the Final Project, but I am finding that it is helpful only if there is sufficient exiting code to train it on.
+Otherwise it generates code that is not useful in the least.

+### Learning a concept / tutorial

+I relied on my own knowledge and experience to learn the concepts and tutorials.

+### Answering a question in class or in Discord

+Again, I relied on my own knowledge and experience to answer questions in class or in Discord.
+Otherwise, I sat mute with the rest of the class.

+### Asking or answering a smart-question

+I don't think I should repeat myself, but my own knowledge and experience was all I needed to ask or answer a smart-question.

+### Coding example

+I read the documentation and used my own knowledge and experience to find the coding examples for which I needed assistance.

+### Explaining code

+40 years of writing code in various languages has given me the experience to explain code to others or myself.

+### Writing code

+I do not trust the AI to write code for me.
+I have found that it is better at suggesting code completion hints than generating code from scratch.

+### Documenting code

+Documentation?
+What is this documentation of which you speak.
+Klingons do not document their code.

+But seriously, the AI suggestions are wordy and repetitive.
+I have found that it is better to write the documentation myself.

+### Quality assurance

+Boy had I thought to use this for quality assurance, I would have not Did Not Finish (DNF) on WOD: JavaScript 2, as I misspelled the word 'constructor' in the code.
+My code wouldn't run and I could not figure out why.
+An AI would have caught that mistake and suggested a fix.

+### Other uses in ICS 314 not listed

+As you can guess, I am not a big fan of AI as the answer to doing my job for me.
+I have the skills and knowledge to know when to use it, and when not.

 ## Impact on Learning and Understanding

 I do not think that AI has had any impact on my learning and understanding.
 If I did not have the experience I do, I would not be able to tell when it is giving me garbage or gold.
 The problems I had in the Workout of the Day (WOD) exercises were